 Sri Lanka has different types of visas for travelers from different countries.

-The majority of travelers may apply for an electronic travel authorization (ETA) for Sri Lanka via a simple online application form.
+The majority of travelers may apply for an electronic travel authorization (ETA) for Sri Lanka via a simple online application form before traveling.
 This is regarded as being much quicker and easier than a traditional visa application.

 Visitors from 3 sovereign states (the Maldives, the Seychelles, and Singapore) may obtain a free visa on arrival for Sri Lanka with no other requirements.